-Applications are now being accepted for the summer 2020 TESOL Certificate Program.
-The SUMMER 2020 TESOL Certificate Program (Teaching English to Speakers of Other Languages) will be offered ONLINE in light of the recent events related to COVID-19, with a combination of synchronous and asynchronous learning from June 1 to August 20.
+Applications are now being accepted for the fall 2020 TESOL Certificate Program.
+The FALL 2020 TESOL Certificate Program (Teaching English to Speakers of Other Languages) will be offered ONLINE in light of the recent events related to COVID-19, with a combination of synchronous and asynchronous learning from September 16 to December 10.
 The program requirements of classroom observations and the student-teaching practicum will also be fulfilled remotely.
 All fieldwork placements are conveniently done through the English Language Institute ESL classes by the TESOL Program Director.
 Applications will be accepted until the cohort reaches its maximum capacity.
 Please email all complete applications to TESOL@sunywcc.edu

 The program’s experiential approach to teaching and learning provides participants with opportunities to use their skills both for in-person and remote instruction.
 The current situation presents an increased opportunity for professionals in the field of language education and the delicate balance of theory and practice and the emphasis on hands-on applications that is at the heart of our certificate program equips learners with the tools they need to succeed in any teaching modality, be it in-person, remotely, in the U.S. or overseas.